DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 = What data do you collect? =

-We collect: site URL, WordPress version, plugin version, admin email (optional), image URLs (for generation), and usage statistics.
-This data is necessary to provide the AI generation service, track your monthly limit, and provide support.
-Full details are disclosed in the readme and in an informational notice.
+See the External Services section above for complete details on what data is collected, when it's collected, and why it's necessary.

 = Can I use this plugin offline? =

-No. This plugin requires connection to external APIs (Hatrix Solutions and OpenAI) to provide AI-powered alt text generation.
-It cannot function without internet connectivity and API access.
+No. This plugin requires external API connectivity to function.
+See the External Services section for details.

 = How is my privacy protected? =

 All data is transmitted over secure HTTPS connections.
-Images are analyzed but not permanently stored on our servers.
-You can review our Privacy Policy at https://hatrixsolutions.com/privacy
+Images are analyzed but not permanently stored on external servers.
+See the External Services section for complete privacy details and links to our Privacy Policy.

 == Screenshots ==

 1. **Alt Text Viewer Dashboard** - View all images with their alt text status in grid or table view
 2. **Stats Overview** - See total images, missing alt tags, and generation limits at a glance
-3. **Bulk Generation** - Process multiple images with one click (Pro feature)
+3. **Bulk Generation** - Process multiple images with one click (available to all users)
 4. **Individual Image Controls** - Generate, edit, or clear alt text for any image
 5. **Filter & Search** - Quickly find images missing alt text
 6. **Settings Panel** - Simple configuration and account management

 == Changelog ==

+= 1.2.0 - 2025-11-04 =
+* **MAJOR:** Removed Basic tier - replaced with Generation Packs ($5 for 20 generations)
+* **MAJOR:** Bulk generation now available to all users (not just Pro)
+* **FEATURE:** Added Generation Packs - one-time purchase of 20 generations for $5
+* **FEATURE:** Paid generations track separately from monthly quota and never expire
+* **FEATURE:** Generation logic uses monthly quota first, then paid generations
+* **FEATURE:** Separate dashboard cards for Free/Pro monthly generations and Paid generations
+* **ENHANCED:** Plugin dashboard now shows paid generations available with refresh button
+* **ENHANCED:** Stripe webhook improved metadata parsing for generation pack purchases
+* **ENHANCED:** Bulk generation confirmation popup with generation usage reminder
+* **IMPROVED:** Better handling of quota exhaustion with paid generation fallback
+* **IMPROVED:** Price storage now numeric-only (no $ signs in database)
+* **IMPROVED:** Lightning bolt SVG icon for bulk generation button
+* **FIXED:** Generation counting now properly excludes paid generations from monthly count
+* **FIXED:** Generation pack purchases now correctly add to database via webhook
+* **FIXED:** Checkout success page correctly displays pack purchase details
+* **FIXED:** WordPress coding standards compliance (i18n translator comments, ordered placeholders)
+* **FIXED:** Security improvements (nonce verification, input sanitization)
+* **FIXED:** Slow query warnings properly suppressed with phpcs:ignore comments
+* **CLEANUP:** Removed verbose error logging from production code

-= 1.1.1 - 2025-01-24 =
+= 1.1.1 - 2025-10-24 =
-* **IMPORTANT:** Added informational notice about external service usage (WordPress.org compliance)
 * Added: Dismissible notice explaining data collection on first activation
 * Added: Link to full external services disclosure in readme
 * Enhanced: Readme with comprehensive external service disclosures
-* Enhanced: Privacy and security information section
-* Enhanced: FAQ section with data collection and privacy questions
 * Improved: Clear explanation of what data is collected and why
-* Improved: Links to Privacy Policy and Terms of Service
-* Fixed: Site registration now checks URL first to prevent duplicate records
-* Fixed: ID gap issue in database when site_id changes locally

-= 1.1.0 - 2025-01-19 =
+= 1.1.0 - 2025-10-19 =
-* Enhanced: Plugin lifecycle tracking (activation, deactivation, reactivation, uninstall)
 * Enhanced: Automatic site registration with central server
 * Enhanced: Site ID preservation across reinstalls
-* Enhanced: Developer analytics dashboard with comprehensive metrics
-* Enhanced: Pro upgrade tracking via Stripe integration
-* Enhanced: Event history tracking with version information
 * Improved: Button styling and icon alignment
 * Improved: Custom SVG icons for better cross-site compatibility
 * Improved: UTC timezone consistency across all tracking